Do I Qualify for Student Loan Forgiveness?

 If you've been rendered totally and permanently disabled (TPD), you may qualify for a student loan discharge.
 You'll need to provide information about your disability to the Department of Education, which will then determine if the TPD discharge applies to your situation.
 The Department of Education has information on how what type of information you can submit for a TPD discharge.

 Few students will qualify for discharge in bankruptcy.
 If you've filed for Chapter 7 or Chapter 13 bankruptcy, you must prove to the court that repaying your student loan would cause undue hardship.
-You'll need to prove that paying the loan would hinder your ability to maintain a minimal standard of living and this hardship will continue for an extended period of the designated loan repayment period.
-You must also prove, you've made efforts to repay the loan before filing for bankruptcy (typically for a period of at least five years).
+You'll need to prove that paying the loan would hinder your ability to maintain a minimal standard of living and this hardship will continue for an extended period.
+You must also prove that you made efforts to repay the loan before filing for bankruptcy (typically for a period of at least five years).

 Your School Closed or Defrauded Students